cadamsdev/notes/README.md

   - Don't have to worry about categorizing your notes in a hierarchy, just create the note.
   - To categorize the notes add a tag (Also will help you find it)
 - Works on Windows, Linux or Mac
+- Self hostable
+- Privacy respecting (no telemetry, no selling data)
+- Secure
 - Highly configurable
 - Free and open-source